 A person should avoid very spicy, salty, or acidic food, which can irritate canker sores and stop them from healing.

 Even hot drinks and food with rough edges, such as a piece of toast, might cause discomfort.

 Applying aloe vera gel directly to the canker sore may help to soothe irritation, as well as reduce pain and inflammation.

-Although there is limited scientific evidence on the benefits of aloe vera for canker sores, it is considered safe for use by the National Center for Complementary and Integrative Health (NCCIH).
+Although there is limited scientific evidence on the benefits of aloe vera for canker sores, it is considered safe for use by the

 9. Numbing the mouth

 A person can suck on ice chips and then apply them to a canker sore to relieve some pain and discomfort, as the cold will numb the feeling.
 The ice cube should not be applied directly to an ulcer without melting the surface slightly first.